MoldyMacaroniX/dashword.net/_src/posts/r-place-in-geometry-dash-place-gd.md

 ---
-title: "R/Place In Geometry Dash: Place.gd"
+title: "R/Place In Geometry Dash: Place.GD"
 desc: Popular Geometry Dash player and programmer Spu7nix teamed up with other programmers to recreate r/place in Geometry Dash.
 Now, you can build a level with thousands of others just like the famous Reddit r/place!